OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 }
 ```

-Save and open up index.html in your browser.
+Save and then open up index.html in your browser.
 You should see something like this:

 #### TODO: Add screenshot

 If you don’t see this, double-check your CSS paths and make sure you followed the first part of this tutorial correctly.

-Next, we have some strange spacing around our `<div class="TodoList"></div>`.
-This spacing is because of margins that browsers add to `<body>` and `<html>` elements.
-Let's remove the margin on these elements by adding the following styling to the top of app.css:
+Next, you'll notice extra spacing around `<div class="TodoList"></div>`.
+This is because of margins that browsers add to `<body>` and `<html>` elements by default.
+Let's remove the margin on these elements by adding the following to the top of app.css:

 ```css
 html,